-- XL 100 Explorations in World Literature: Leaving Home
+- CAS XL 100 Explorations in World Literature: Leaving Home.

-- 1 WLL elective, chosen with approval of the advisor.
-Chosen from all courses in WLL.
-May also be satisfied by taking both CAS CC 101 and CAS CC 102, by LX250 Introduction to Linguistics or a higher-level linguistics course, or by a literature course in Romance Studies, English, or Classics.
-Students wishing to do more comparative work may count an additional WLL elective in place of one of the four courses in German literature, film, linguistics, culture or advanced language.
-Courses taken at BU Study Abroad Programs in Dresden can also count for the major.
+- One elective course in World Languages and Literatures, chosen with approval of the advisor.
+(May also be satisfied by taking both CAS CC 101 and CAS CC 102, by CAS LX 250 (Introduction to Linguistics) or a higher-level linguistics course, or by a literature course in Romance Studies, English, or Classics.
+Students wishing to do more comparative work may count an additional WLL elective in place of one of the five courses in German language, literature, linguistics and/or culture.)

 Major in German Learning Outcomes

-- Proficiency in speaking, reading, writing, and listening comprehension in German at or above a level (ACTFL intermediate-high) where these skills can be used for communication in everyday and academic situations
+- Proficiency in speaking, reading, writing, and listening comprehension in German at or above a level (ACTFL intermediate-mid) where these skills can be used for communication in everyday and academic situations.

 To graduate with honors, students will maintain a GPA in the major of at least 3.4 and will take two additional courses above the 11 required for the major: